Research Interests

 Development of novel therapeutic approaches for genetic eye disease including nonsense suppression therapy (ataluren, PTC-derivatives, NB compounds and amlexanox) anti-apoptotic agents, and gene therapy using non-viral gene delivery systems including scaffold matrix attachment region (S/MAR) vectors.

-Dr Moosajee has won over 30 international and national prizes and awards for her research and was the first ophthalmologist in the UK to receive the prestigious Wellcome Trust Clinical Research Development Fellowship, for which she was also awarded the Beit Prize for the best fellowship by the Wellcome Trust.
+Prof Moosajee has won over 30 international and national prizes and awards for her research and was the first ophthalmologist in the UK to receive the prestigious Wellcome Trust Clinical Research Development Fellowship, for which she was also awarded the Beit Prize for the best fellowship by the Wellcome Trust.

 For her scientific publications visit: Pubmed.